frsv/logux-sync/README.md

 After receiving `connect` and `connected` messages, nodes will synchronize actions.

-Every node has `synced` and `otherSynced` properties.
+Every node has `lastSent` and `lastReceived` properties.
 They contain the latest `added` time of sent and received actions.

-If the node will go offline, `synced` and `otherSynced` properties will be used on the next connection for finding new actions for synchronization.
+If the node will go offline, `lastSent` and `lastReceived` properties will be used on the next connection for finding new actions for synchronization.

 In most cases, you don’t need to synchronize all actions.